-Delivery of a range of training opportunities to support the development of individuals interested in pursuing research, as well as to upskill the wider workforce.
+• Delivery of a range of training opportunities to support the development of individuals interested in pursuing research, as well as to upskill the wider workforce.

-In addition to the strategic priorities identified above, there are a number of other areas of activity that are essential to the Trust achieving its Research and Innovation ambitions both in the short and long term.
+In addition to the strategic priorities identified above, there are a number of other areas of activity and Innovation ambitions both in the short and long term.
 Areas to grow are detailed in the next section.